 Share Safe & Equitable Mobility Action Plan (SEMAP) on FacebookShare Safe & Equitable Mobility Action Plan (SEMAP) on TwitterShare Safe & Equitable Mobility Action Plan (SEMAP) on LinkedinEmail Safe & Equitable Mobility Action Plan (SEMAP) link

 The City of Edina is developing a comprehensive plan to reduce fatal and serious injury crashes for all road users in the City of Edina.
-The Safe and Equitable Mobility Action Plan (SEMAP) is anticipated to be substantially complete by the end of 2025.
+The Safe and Equitable Mobility Action Plan (SEMAP) is anticipated to be substantially complete in early 2026.

 The SEMAP will focus on addressing roadway safety challenges, such as distracted driving and speeding, and the need for safer infrastructure for people walking, biking, and using other forms of active transportation.
 The plan will identify projects and policies to proactively address these challenges based on best practices.
 Throughout this process, the project team will seek community input through online and in-person engagement.
 By bringing together community input and safety data, this plan will prioritize roadway projects and policies that address safety challenges.

 The City of Edina is developing a comprehensive plan to reduce fatal and serious injury crashes for all road users in the City of Edina.
-The Safe and Equitable Mobility Action Plan (SEMAP) is anticipated to be substantially complete by the end of 2025.
+The Safe and Equitable Mobility Action Plan (SEMAP) is anticipated to be substantially complete in early 2026.

 The SEMAP will focus on addressing roadway safety challenges, such as distracted driving and speeding, and the need for safer infrastructure for people walking, biking, and using other forms of active transportation.
 The plan will identify projects and policies to proactively address these challenges based on best practices.
 Throughout this process, the project team will seek community input through online and in-person engagement.
 By bringing together community input and safety data, this plan will prioritize roadway projects and policies that address safety challenges.